ropensci-review-tools/pkgstats/cran-comments.md

-# CRAN notes for pkgstats_0.2.2 submission
+# CRAN notes for pkgstats_0.2.3 submission

+This submission is in response to an email regarding hard dependency on 'ami' package.
+That has now been moved to a soft dependency by putting 'ami' in 'Suggests' only, and skipping gracefully if `requireNamespace('ami')` fails.

 Current submission generates no notes, warnings, or errors on any CRAN machines.

-The submission nevertheless currently generates one note on some win-builder machines regarding a possibly invalid URL.
+This submission also currently generates one note on some win-builder machines regarding a possibly invalid URL.
 This is, however, for Wikipedia, through a "429: Too Many Requests" error.
 The URL is valid.

 ## Test environments